 How reliable is the research?

 The research linking going to sleep on your back to stillbirth is very reliable.
-Four case control research studies (in which information from women who have had a stillbirth is compared with information from women who have not) have been carried out into maternal sleep position and stillbirth and all have shown that there is a link.
+Six case control research studies (in which information from women who have had a stillbirth is compared with information from women who have not) have been carried out into the woman or birthing person's sleep position and stillbirth and all have shown that there is a link.

 What if I wake up on my back during the night?